joeldba/dwm-dba/README.md

 * centeredmaster & centeredfloatingmaster layouts (bound to Mod+U & Mod+Shift+U)
 * pertag - allows you to set layouts per tag (hence the name)
 * activetagindicatorbar - uses a bar instead of a small square to indicate tag focus
-* restartsig - allows the user to restart dwm without having to restart X (bound to Mod + Ctrl + Shift + Q)
+* restartsig - allows the user to restart dwm without having to restart X (bound to Mod + Shift + R)